 Wrist sprains are common and can be self-diagnosed.
 However, a doctor can help ensure that you don’t have a broken wrist.

-How can you tell if a wrist is broken or sprained?
+How to tell a sprained wrist vs. broken wrist

 A doctor’s diagnosis is required to differentiate between a break and a sprain.
 A break can be detected if there is tenderness in specific areas.
 X-rays are required to confirm a break.
 If there is a sprain, X-rays will show misalignments in the bones of the wrist.

 It is possible for mild wrist sprains to be self-treated at home.
-Rest, ice, compression, and elevation (RICE) is recommended.
+The recommendation for sprained wrist treatment is rest, ice, compression, and elevation (RICE).
 Aspirin or ibuprofen can also help minimize swelling.
-If swelling doesn’t go down in two days or the sprain doesn’t resolve in two to three days, you should call a doctor.
+If swelling doesn’t go down in 48 hours or the sprain doesn’t resolve in two to three days, you should call your hand and wrist specialist.

 - Rest: Avoid using the wrist for at least two days.